luiscetta/search_norris/README.md

 ## **API**

 I used the API [chucknorris.io](https://api.chucknorris.io/) to get the jokes.
-These are "facts" (jokes) about the actor Chuck Norris.
+These are "facts" about the actor Chuck Norris.

 ## **Some of the technologies used**